Coming Up with Character Names and Why They Matter

 But you can use random name generators as a starting point.
 Let them act as a source of inspiration and shape them into something more suitable for your genre.

-A quick note that’s applicable everywhere but extra important with name generators: unique doesn't mean unpronounceable.
+A quick note that's applicable everywhere but extra important with name generators: Unique doesn't mean unpronounceable.
 If readers stumble every time they see your character's name, you might lose them before the first chapter ends.
 And random name generators can love their complicated names, especially in genres like fantasy.

 Explore Naming Conventions

 Take a look at how real-world cultures have created their own naming conventions.
 Languages have their own rhythms and patterns that can inspire your creations.
+Different cultures even have their own approach to assigning names.
+A name might indicate birth order or honor an ancestor or even be something a child must discover for themselves.

-Notice how I said “inspire.”
-Don’t take a culture and apply it where it shouldn’t be.
+As always, you want to be careful about borrowing from other societies.
+Don't take a culture and apply it where it shouldn't be.
 Be aware of clichés and stereotypes.
 Common sense should really reign supreme here.

 Revise!